danielbodnar/awesome-stars/README.md

 - [SpiderLabs/HostHunter](https://github.com/SpiderLabs/HostHunter) - HostHunter a recon tool for discovering hostnames using OSINT techniques.
 - [InfoSecWarrior/Offensive-Pentesting-Scripts](https://github.com/InfoSecWarrior/Offensive-Pentesting-Scripts) - Scripts that are intended to help you in your pen-testing and bug-hunting efforts by automating various manual tasks, making your work more efficient and effective.
 - [lord-alfred/ipranges](https://github.com/lord-alfred/ipranges) - 🔨 List all IP ranges from: Google (Cloud & GoogleBot), Bing (Bingbot), Amazon (AWS), Microsoft (Azure), Oracle (Cloud), GitHub, Facebook (Meta), OpenAI (GPTBot) and other with daily updates.
 - [eslam3kl/3klCon](https://github.com/eslam3kl/3klCon) - Automation Recon tool which works with Large & Medium scopes.
-It performs more than 20 tasks and gets back all the results in separated files.
+It performs a lot of tasks and gets back all the results in separated files.
 - [projectdiscovery/interactsh](https://github.com/projectdiscovery/interactsh) - An OOB interaction gathering server and client library
 - [projectdiscovery/subfinder](https://github.com/projectdiscovery/subfinder) - Fast passive subdomain enumeration tool.
 - [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.